GD X Taeyang: BIGBANG K-Pop Idols To Make A Comeback With Dual Solo Albums In First Half Of 2017

 To be frank, solo comebacks for the members of Big Bang make sense.
 T.O.P. already knows what his duties will be as part of the Korean military.
 He will be a conscripted police officer starting in February.
 With him gone, Big Bang concerts would not be the same.

 With confirmation that both G-Dragon and Taeyang would be making solo comebacks, many K-pop fans — especially those who are V.I.P.s (official fan club of Big Bang) — wondered if GD X Taeyang (GDYB) would also make a comeback.
-If we do not include the special song “Mapsosa” featuring Kwanghee which was made for popular K-variety show Infinite Challenge, they only have one single album, Good Boy featuring the title track song of the same name.
-That was released three years ago back in 2014 so they are way overdue for a comeback.
+If we do not include the special song “Mapsosa” featuring Kwanghee, which was made for popular K-variety show Infinite Challenge, they only have one single album, Good Boy, featuring the title track song of the same name.
+That was released three years ago back, so they are way overdue for a comeback.
 Unfortunately, there is no news of GD X Taeyang making a comeback anytime soon, but it might be possible in the latter half of 2017 just before G-Dragon and Taeyang serve their mandatory military service.

-We will keep K-pop fans, especially V.I.P. updated when G-Dragon and Taeyang start releasing pre-release promotions for their solo comebacks.
-Until then, we can all enjoy MADE: The Full Album which features all the released songs in the “MADE” Series and three new songs, “FXXK It,” “Girlfriend,” and “The Last Dance.”
+The Inquisitr will keep K-pop fans, especially V.I.P. updated when G-Dragon and Taeyang start releasing pre-release promotions for their solo comebacks.
+Until then, we can all enjoy MADE: The Full Album, which features all the released songs in the “MADE” Series and three new songs, “FXXK It,” “Girlfriend,” and “The Last Dance.”

 [Featured Image by YG Entertainment]